Bowling Green State University

 - Propel Ohio is a leadership program that promotes civic engagement and inspires undergraduate students to grow into civic leaders in Ohio.

-- Propel Ohio features a one-day statewide conference in the fall and five Propel Ohio Regional Gatherings in the winter and spring.
+- Propel Ohio features a free one-day statewide conference in the fall and five Propel Ohio Regional Gatherings in the winter and spring.

 What will happen at Propel Ohio?